reyk/libressl-deb/README.md

 provides [libtls] as a library, statically linked with the [LibreSSL] versions of [libssl] and [libcrypto].

-This allows to build install programs that use [libtls] without conflicts.
+This allows to build and install programs that use [libtls] without conflicts.
 One example is [OpenBSD]'s TLS-enabled version of [netcat].